-What laws protect women on breast feeding or pumping when returning work?
+What laws protect women from breastfeeding or pumping when returning to work?

-Under New York’s Breastfeeding in the Workplace Accommodation Law, an employer cannot discriminate against employee for choosing to breast feed or pump milk while at work.
+Under New York’s Breastfeeding in the Workplace Accommodation Law, an employer cannot discriminate against an employee for choosing to breastfeed or pump milk while at work.

 The law further guarantees breastfeeding mothers the right to pump milk at work for three years after giving birth.
 Employers are required to give employees at least 20 minutes for each break and must give nursing mothers a break once every three hours.
 Employees have the right to use paid break or meal times, or reasonable unpaid break times, to pump milk.

 Employers must attempt to accommodate an employee’s request for a private place to pump milk.
 An employer is, in fact, required to provide employees with a private room or other location close to the employee’s work area.
 If the employer cannot provide a dedicated lactation room, a temporarily vacant room may be used instead.
 The lactation room, under New York Law, cannot be a restroom or toilet stall.
 The room must be private; it cannot be open to other employees, customers or members of the public while an employee is pumping break milk.
 It should have a door with a functional lock.
 This law applies to all employers – regardless of size.

 What are pregnant employees’ rights to a leave of absence?

 Under the Pregnancy Discrimination Act, an employer that allows temporarily disabled employees to take disability leave or leave without pay must allow an employee who is temporarily disabled due to pregnancy to do the same.

 An employer may not single out pregnancy-related conditions for special procedures to determine an employee’s ability to work.
 However, if an employer requires its employees to submit a doctor’s statement concerning their ability to work before granting leave or paying sick benefits, the employer may require employees affected by pregnancy-related conditions to submit such statements.